Serbia–United Kingdom relations

-British – Serbian relations are foreign relations between the United Kingdom and Serbia.
-Both countries established diplomatic relations in 1837.
-The UK has an embassy and consulate in Belgrade and Serbia has an embassy in London.
-The Serbian ambassador to the United Kingdom is Dr Dejan Popovic and the British ambassador to Serbia is Sian MacLeod.

-Trade between the two countries in 2004 amounted to US$245.8 million.
-In the first ten months of 2005 exports of Serbia and Montenegro to Great Britain accounted for US$68.2 million (110.6 per cent increase compared to the same period in 2004) and the imports from the UK were US$104.2 million (85 per cent increase compared to the same period in 2004).

-The 2001 UK Census recorded 31,244 people born in the former state of Serbia and Montenegro, which are now the independent states of Serbia and Montenegro, while Kosovo's independence from Serbia is still disputed.
+Serbia and the United Kingdom maintain diplomatic relations established in 1837.
+However this is not considered the establishment of full diplomatic relations as the United Kingdom did not recognise the independence of Serbia from the Ottoman Empire.
+Both countries established full diplomatic relations in 1870, with the signing of the Anglo–Serbian Treaty of Friendship and Commerce.
+From 1918 to 2006, the United Kingdom maintained relations with the Kingdom of Yugoslavia, the Socialist Federal Republic of Yugoslavia (SFRY), and the Federal Republic of Yugoslavia (FRY) (later Serbia and Montenegro), of which Serbia is considered shared (SFRY) or sole (FRY) legal successor.

 History

+During Gascoyne-Cecil's first tenure as Prime Minister from 1885–1886, his cabinet held negative views of Kingdom of Serbia and instead supported the Kingdom of Bulgaria.
+A Times correspondent claimed that Serbia was the biggest threat to peace in the Balkans.
+This view was refuted by archeologist Arthur Evans, who stated that Kosovo Serbs were facing terror from the hand of local Albanian population, with murders being a daily occurrence.

-The Kingdom of Serbia and the UK were allies in World War I. British influence in Serbia became more relevant only after WWI.
+The Kingdom of Serbia and the United Kingdom were allies in World War I. British influence in Serbia became more relevant only after WWI.
 Around 350 Serb pupils and students received an education in the United Kingdom during this period and afterwards, under the supervision of university professor Pavle Popović, who was a visiting professor at King's College.
-The Serbian Relief Fund and Serbian Minister's Fund were formed for the purpose of providing financial and other aid to Serb students in UK, and a hostel for Serb students was opened.
-In the 1920s, Serbs went to Britain to study banking, finances and economics, while in the 1930s mining engineering was the main field of study.
+The Serbian Relief Fund and Serbian Minister's Fund were formed for the purpose of providing financial and other aid to Serb students in the United Kingdom, and a hostel for Serb students was opened.
+In the 1920s, Serbs went to Great Britain to study banking, finances and economics, while in the 1930s mining engineering was the main field of study.

-In the Kingdom of Yugoslavia, the UK was perceived as a friendly country and an ally.
-Serb elites, based mostly in Belgrade, like Slobodan Jovanovic and Bogdan Bogdanovic considered that Serbs and the British shared a joint love of liberty and fierce patriotism, and they advocated looking upon United Kingdom in order to further develop democracy in the country.
+In the Kingdom of Yugoslavia, the United Kingdom was perceived as a friendly country and an ally.
+Serb elites, based mostly in Belgrade, like Slobodan Jovanović and Bogdan Bogdanović considered that Serbs and the British shared a joint love of liberty and fierce patriotism, and they advocated looking upon United Kingdom in order to further develop democracy in the country.